WellFiredDevelopment/dotPeekDocumentation/sphinx/source/api/classes/class_wellfired_peek_view_views_sourceboundmasterpage.rst

     **Description**

-        When providing a backing store, the Source can be bound to to define what should be displayed in the Detail Page.
+        When providing a backing store, the Source can be bound to define what should be displayed in the Detail Page.
 This is used in conjunction with the Template to define what should be displayed in the Detail :ref:`View<namespacewellfired_peek_view>`.

 .. _classwellfired_peek_view_views_sourceboundmasterpage_1a3a4e45e841f79dc612a33b9e23490ca3: